 Hypovolemia is a common cause of PEA and initially produces the classic physiologic response of a rapid, narrow-complex tachycardia.
 And it typically produces increased diastolic and decreased systolic pressures.

-As the loss of blood volume continues, blood pressure will drop and will eventually become undetectable.
+As the loss of vascular volume continues, blood pressure will drop and will eventually become undetectable.
 However, the narrow QRS complexes and rapid rate will continue.

 You should consider hypovolemia as a cause of hypotension, which can deteriorate to PEA.
 Providing quick treatment can often reverse this pulseless state by rapidly correcting the hypovolemia.
 Common nontraumatic causes of hypovolemia can include occult internal hemorrhage and severe dehydration.

-Acute coronary syndromes involving a large amount of heart muscle can present as PEA.
-That is, occlusion of the left main or proximal left anterior descending coronary artery can present with cardiogenic shock rapidly progressing to cardiac arrest and PEA.
+Acute coronary syndromes affecting a large portion of heart muscle can be a direct cause of PEA.
+For example, occlusion of the left main or proximal left anterior descending (LAD) coronary artery can cause cardiogenic shock that rapidly deteriorates into cardiac arrest and PEA.

 Certain drug overdoses and toxic exposures may lead to peripheral vascular dilatation and/or myocardial dysfunction with resultant hypotension.
 Your approach to poisoned patients should be aggressive, as the toxic effects can progress rapidly and may be of limited duration.